 Even a year later, the official iPad Pro 12.9 price is US$799 (£679, AU$1249) for the 32GB Wi-Fi version, US$949 (£799, AU$1499) for the 128GB Wi-Fi model and US$1099 (£919, AU$1749) for the 256GB one.

-You may be able to find it on discount ahead of the holidays, with pricing in the US taking $100 off the top at some stores.
-It starts at a slightly more reasonable $699 at Best Buy, for example.
+You may be able to find it on discount throughout 2017, with pricing in the US taking $100 off the top at some stores.

 If you want cellular too, the smallest model is 128GB for US$1079 (£899, AU$1699) through Apple, or you can splash out on a 256GB Wi-Fi and 4G model for US$1229 (£1019, AU$1949).
 Prices with a two-year cellular contract in US bring that down to $729.99.